-2. Function
+3. Function

-a.
-Methyl transfer reactions

-i.e. needed for recycling of THFA

-b.
-Metabolism of odd chain fatty acids
+Methyl transfer reactions THFA N-5 methyl THFA methylcobalamin cobalamin Homocysteine i.e. needed for recycling of THFA b.
+Metabolism of odd chain fatty acids c.

-Note: 5-deoxyadenosyl cobalamin is the coenzyme form of B12 for this reaction c.
 Myelin synthesis

+Note: 5-deoxyadenosyl cobalamin is the coenzyme form of B12 for this reaction

-Mechanism of B{12} involvement may relate to the buildup of methyl malonic acid with a resulting decrease in myelin synthesis.
+Mechanism of B{12} involvement may relate to the buildup of methyl malonic acid (from B{12} deficiency) with a resulting decrease in myelin synthesis.
 B{12} deficiency results in demyelination and neurological damage.

-3. Deficiency -- pernicious anemia

-Symptoms related to inadequate myelin synthesis and megabloblastic anemia due to failure to recycle folates; i.e., numbness, poor coordination, poor memory, confusion, depression; at least 2-5 mg stored in liver and turnover is only 0.1% per day, therefore deficiency takes years to develop.
-Deficiency is rarely diet based, although vegans are at risk.
+- 4. Deficiency -- pernicious anemia (deficiency in the production of red blood cells); is a type of megaloblastic anemia - Similar to folate deficiency in many aspects - Deficiency leads to methylation defect -> delay or failure of normal cell division -> reduced mitotic rate -> formation of abnormally large, cytoplasm-rich cells -> megaloblastic anemia - Symptoms related to inadequate myelin synthesis and megaloblastic anemia due to failure to recycle folates; i.e., numbness, poor coordination, poor memory, confusion, depression - At least 2-5 mg stored in liver and turnover is only 0.1% per day; therefore deficiency takes years to develop. - Cardiovascular risk factor: deficiency leads to homocysteine increase. - Deficiency is rarely diet based, although vegans are at risk (no B12). - Affects 30-40% of older adults - 5.
+Source -- meats, especially liver and yeast; microorganisms (bacteria) are ultimate sources of B{12} .
+Not found in plants. - 6.
+Production -- by fermentation. - 7.
+Stability -- Stable at pH 4-7; labile to light. - 8. $\underline{\mathbf{DV}} = 6 \ \mu g$. - 9.
+Use

-4. Absorption -- B12 absorption

-HCL in stomach splits B{12} from peptide links in food; intrinsic factor (a glycoprotein) secreted by stomach mucosa; required for transport of B{12} across ileum wall (also requires Ca^{++} and a pH > 6 and releasing enzyme).
-Most of pernicious anemia is due to lack of synthesis of intrinsic factor and not due to dietary deficiency of B{12} .
-A simple B{12} deficiency may be seen in older populations due to decrease in gastric HCl.

-- 5. Source -- meats, especially liver and yeast; microorganisms are ultimate sources of B{12} . - 6 Production -- by fermentation. - 7.
-Stability -- Stable at pH 4-7; labile to light. - 8. $\underline{DV} = 6 \mu g$.

-9. Use

-In pernicious anemia, give $100~\mu g$ IM q 4 weeks; Studies indicate that 1~mg/day P.O. will work also.
+In pernicious anemia, give $100 \ \mu g$ IM q 4 weeks; Studies indicate that 1 mg/day P.O. will work also.
 Sublingual 1mg "dots" may be better.
 A nasal solution 0.5mg/0.1ml) is marketed and is convenient.
-High IM doses are used for methylmalonic acidurea, an inborn error of metabolism.
+High IM doses are used for methylmalonic acidemia (MMA), an inborn error of metabolism.

-Increasing interest in the role of B12 in keeping folic acid levels up and homocysteine levels low.
+Increasing interest in the role of B{12} in keeping folic acid levels up and homocysteine levels low.
 See folic acid lecture for the implications of high homocysteine and low folic acid.

-Vegans should take supplements
+Vegans should take supplements.

-Those over 65 should take a supplement (multivit) due to decreasing HCl needed for absorption of B12 from foods
+Those over 65 should take a supplement (multivitamin) due to decreasing HCl that is needed for absorption of B{12} from foods.

-10. Diagnosis: Schillings test (labeled B12) or better, measure methyl malonic acid in plasma.
+10. Diagnosis: Schillings test (radio-labeled B{12}), which measures methyl malonic acid in plasma.
+Urinary excretion of MMA is also diagnostic of B{12} deficiency.
 Accurate diagnosis is important for rational therapy of anemias.